How to get access to the aerocom user server (Unix and MacOSX)

 If you are using windows, you might want to have a look at putty a terminal program and WinSCP a secure copy client.

-An account is opened upon sending a request for an account to (Michael) firstname.lastname@example.org and (Anna) email@example.com and (Jan) firstname.lastname@example.org
+- An account is opened upon sending a request for an account to email@example.com and firstname.lastname@example.org and email@example.com

-At first you will get a username and a password.
-The username is used to get access to the user server aerocom-users.met.no, but you have to send us a ssh public key since password authentication is disabled for security reasons on the user server.
+From our IT servicedesk you will get a username and a password.
+The username (your full e-mail address) is used to get access to the AeroCom user server aerocom-users.met.no, but you have to send us a ssh public key since password authentication is disabled for security reasons on the user server.
 You can connect to the user server via ssh, but also use scp and sftp for data transfers.
 For more details on AeroCom database, please read about data submission procedure.

 How to create a ssh key